wbic16/exocortical/README.md

 # exocortical

-This repository provides an Ubuntu-based reconfiguration for running local AI/ML workloads.
+This repository provides an Ubuntu-based reconfiguration for running an Exocortex.

 ## Ubuntu Packages